lamprosg/LazyImage/README.md

 #### Force download an image with scaled size even if it is stored in cache

+Sometimes a specific URL can constantly change the corresponding image.

-With completion closure and new scaled size
+With completion
 ```swift
 let newSize = CGSize(width: imageViewWidth height: imageViewHeight)
 self.lazyImage.showOverride(imageView:self.imageView, url:"http://something.com/someimage.png", size:newSize) {